 Press Window key and X jointly and select Device Manager from the list.

 In open window Expand Network adapters services and locate your Wi-Fi adapter.

 Once found, right-click on it and choose Update Driver from the context menu.

 Now hit Search automatically for updated driver software to and wait few seconds until it finds out online.

 After that follow the onscreen instruction to download and install the latest driver.

 When it is finished, you might able to connect your system online and work with internet without having any issue.

 Uninstall Windows 10 May 2019 Update

-If you have applied all above workarounds but nothing solve this Wireless connectivity trouble, there might be some error in downloaded April 2019 update file.
-The best thing is to wait for next update by Microsoft.
+If you have applied all the above workarounds but nothing solves this Wireless connectivity trouble, there might be some error in downloaded April 2019 update file.
+The best thing is to wait for the next update by Microsoft.

-If you can’t wait for next release, roll back to previous version of Windows 10 till No Wi-Fi issue gets resolved.
+If you can’t wait for the next release, roll back to the previous version of Windows 10 till No Wi-Fi issue gets resolved.